Did you know that almost 77% of online buyers abandon checkout forms? Form abandonment is an issue you aren’t facing alone.

 Step 4: A/B Test Your Forms for Abandonment

 A/B testing your forms will help you understand which type of forms work the best and which will result in abandonment.
-Using the results from the tests, you can then optimize your forms and create those that convert the best.
+Using the test results, you can optimize your forms and create those that convert the best.

 Bonus Tips to Reduce Form Abandonment